 Act Certified Public Accountants Act FIEA Financial Instruments and Exchange Act Audit firm An audit firm, a partnership, and an individual firm Large-sized audit firm An Audit firm that has more than approximately 100 domestic listed audited companies and whose full-time staff performing actual audit duties total at least 1,000.
-In this case report, they specifically refer to KPMG Azsa LLC, Ernst & Young ShinNihon LLC, Deloitte Touche Tohmatsu LLC and PricewaterhouseCoopers Aarata LLC Second-tier audit firm An audit firm whose business scale is second only tolarge-sized audit firms.
+In this case report, they specifically refer to KPMG Azsa LLC, Deloitte Touche Tohmatsu LLC, Ernst & Young ShinNihon LLC, and PricewaterhouseCoopers Aarata LLC.
+Second-tier audit firm An audit firm whose business scale is second only to large-sized audit firms.
 In this case report, this will refer to five audit firms: Gyosei & Co., BDO Sanyu & Co., Grant Thornton Taiyo LLC, Crowe Toyo & Co., and PricewaterhouseCoopers Kyoto.
-Small and medium-sized audit firm An Audit firm other than large-sized and second-tier audit firms JICPA Japanese Institute of Certified Public Accountants Quality control (QC) review Quality control review performed by the JICPA under Article 122 of the JICPA Rules
+Small and medium-sized audit firm An Audit firm other than large-sized and second-tier audit firms CPAAOB Certified Public Accountants and Auditing Oversight Board JICPA Japanese Institute of Certified Public Accountants Quality control (QC) review Audit Firm Governance Code Audit team Engagement partner Quality control review performed by the JICPA under Article 46-9-2 of the Certified Public Accountants Act and Article 122 of the JICPA Rules Refers to the Principles for Effective Management of Audit Firms, published by the FSA in March 2017 Persons engaged in the provision of audit services, and comprises an engagement partner and assistants to the engagement partner The person responsible for conducting the audit, who is a CPA with responsibility for the audit services and their provision as well as the audit Assistants to engagement partner report issued Members of an audit team other than the engagement partner

-I. Root Cause Analysis
+I. Operations Management Environment (Root Cause Analysis)